尤物视频

 About

-- April 10, 2025: Presentation at the SFU 3MT Finals, titled Same Person, Different Voice?
-How Multilingualism Shapes Voice Perception.
-Video of the presentation will be shortly.
+April 10, 2025: Presentation at the SFU 3MT Finals, titled Speaking in Two Tongues: The Impact of Multilingualism on Voice and Perception.

 Awards